How Much Home Can You Afford?

 Employment History

 Lenders prefer at least 2 years of stable employment in the same field.
-Self-employed buyers may need to provide additional documentation like tax returns and profit/loss statements.
+Self-employed buyers may need additional documentation like tax returns and profit/loss statements.

 Cash Reserves